DULAJBHAGYA/Dulaj-Portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for improvements.

+---

+**Note**: This is a personal portfolio template that can be freely used and customized for your own portfolio website.